4K and Ultra HD TV

-Learn about the new technology that provides four times the resolution of a typical HDTV
+Learn about the new technology that provides four times the picture detail of a typical HDTV

-A new generation of Ultra High Definition TVs that were sold last year are proof that this new screen technology is more than a passing fad.
+The millions of Ultra High Definition TVs that were sold last year are proof that this new screen technology is more than a passing fad.
 These 4K Ultra HD TVs have four times the picture resolution of regular “full HD" 1080p TVs, and can display much more detail.
 Ultra HD TVs are often referred to as “4K" TVs, because they have a horizontal resolution of around 4000 pixels.

 You've probably seen a movie in 4K without even realizing it — 40% of movie theaters use 4K digital projectors to display Hollywood’s latest hits with maximum detail and depth.
-Now, imagine how lifelike watching at home would be with that many pixels on a 55", 65", or 84" screen instead of a 30-foot theater screen.
+Now, imagine how lifelike watching at home would be with that many pixels on a 55", 65", or 85" screen instead of a 30-foot theater screen.
 And if you want the most theater-like experience, we now offer some very impressive 4K Ultra HD home theater projectors.

 More pixels = more picture detail